Deep Koopman-layered Model with Universal Property Based on Toeplitz Matrices: Introduction

-To find a proper representation space and gain the flexibility of the model, {neural network-based Koopman methods} have been proposed~\citep{lusch17,azencot20,shi22}.
-These methods set the encoder from the data space to the representation space where the Koopman operator is defined, and the decoder from the representation space to the data space, as deep neural networks.
-Then, we train them.
+To find a proper approximation space and gain the flexibility of the model, neural network-based Koopman methods have been proposed~\citep{lusch17,azencot20,shi22}.
+They construct an encoder from the data space to the approximation space for the Koopman operator, and a decoder from the approximation space to the data space.
+The encoder and decoder are constructed as deep neural networks, and are trained using data.
 Neural network-based Koopman methods for nonautonomous systems have also been proposed. \citet{liu23} proposed to decompose the Koopman operator into a time-invariant part and a time-variant part.
 The time-variant part of the Koopman operator is constructed individually for each time window using EDMD. \citet{wei24} assumed the ergodicity of the dynamical system and considered time-averaged Koopman operators for nonautonomous dynamical systems.
-However, their theoretical properties have not been fully understood, and since the representation space changes as the learning process proceeds, their theoretical analysis is challenging.
+However, \red{since the approximation space changes over the learning process of the neural networks, their theoretical properties, such as universality and generalization bound, have not been proven.}

-In this work, we propose a framework that estimates multiple Koopman operators {over time} with the Fourier basis representation space and learnable Toeplitz matrices. {Using our framework, we can estimate multiple Koopman operators simultaneously and can capture the transition of properties of data along time via multiple Koopman operators. } We call each Koopman operator the Koopman-layer, and the whole model the deep Koopman-layered model.
+In this work, we tackle the above two challenges and propose a framework that estimates multiple Koopman operators {over time} with the Fourier basis approximation space and learnable Toeplitz matrices.
+Using our framework, we can estimate multiple Koopman operators simultaneously and can capture the transition of properties of data along time via multiple Koopman operators.
+We call each Koopman operator the Koopman layer, and the whole model the deep Koopman-layered model.
 The proposed model has both theoretical solidness and flexibility.
-We show that the Fourier basis is a proper basis for constructing the representation space {even for nonautonomous dynamical systems} in the sense that we can show its theoretical properties such as universality and generalization bound.
-In addition, the proposed model has learnable parameters, which makes the model more flexible to fit nonautonomous dynamical systems than the analytical methods such as EDMD.
-The proposed model resolves the issue of theoretical analysis for the neutral network-based methods and that of the flexibility for the analytical methods simultaneously.
+We show that the deep Koopman-layered model gives a proper choice of dictionary functions by using the Fourier basis even for nonautonomous dynamical systems.
+Here, the proper is in the sense that we can show its theoretical properties such as universality and generalization bound.
+In addition, the proposed model has learnable parameters, which makes the model more flexible to fit nonautonomous dynamical systems by incorporating additional information compared to the analytical methods such as EDMD.
+The proposed model resolves the issue of theoretical analysis for the neutral network-based methods and that of the flexibility for the analytical methods simultaneously. \red{The proposed model can be also applied to time-series forecasting by extracting invariant features of the dynamics.}